 If you are a Michigan homeowner and you have an older home construction, you are at risk.
 On average, it costs around $1,200 to clean up after a basement flood.
 And for most homeowners, this doesn’t happen just once.
 From our research and our authority in the industry, you probably will have a flooded basement once every two years.
 Think about it.
 At $1,200 per basement flood, you are going to be spending anywhere from $5 to $10k every ten years when you have wet basement problems.

 The above example is just a “minor” basement flood.
-The actual cost to repair a wet basement will vary upon the volume of infiltrated water and the extent of damage to your property.
+The actual cost to repair a wet basement will vary on the volume of infiltrated water and the extent of damage to your property.
 A “small” flood could end up costing $10,000.
 Moreover, a major flood could cost anywhere from $30,000 to $60,000 to repair.
 A basement waterproofing job costs substantially less than a flooded basement AND will pay for itself within ten years.

 Solutions For Wet Crawl Spaces and Basements